Hello there, back again with another guitar review for you. This time, we will be looking at another Dinky model, the Jackson JS32!

-As you will discover, there are many varieties of the same base model, such as archtop ones, flat tops, hardtail ones, quilted top ones and maple fretboard ones…The model and specs go around the base model of JS32 Dinky.
-When I have checked with Jackson’s website, I understand that now they are using a poplar body exclusively.
+As you will discover, there are many varieties of the same base model, such as archtop ones, flat tops, hardtail ones, quilted top ones and maple fretboard ones…The model and specs go around the base model of Jackson JS32 Dinky.
+When I checked with Jackson’s website, I understand that now they are using a poplar body exclusively.
 However, you might see a different set of specs on different websites.
 So don’t worry about it too much 🙂

 Please have a look at the next, short video of a Jackson JS32TQ Dinky Arch Top electric guitar below.
 It features a quilted maple top (I believe it’s just a veneer) and a hardtail bridge.